watermint/toolbox/doc/generated/file-sync-up.md

 ## Report: upload

-Report files are generated in `upload.csv`, `upload.xlsx` and `upload.json` format.
+Report files are generated in three formats, `upload.csv`, `upload.xlsx` and `upload.json`.
+But if you run with `-low-memory` option, the command will generate only `upload.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `upload_0000.xlsx`, `upload_0001.xlsx`, `upload_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `upload_0000.xlsx`, `upload_0001.xlsx`, `upload_0002.xlsx`...

 | Column                         | Description                                                                                            |